sdbip/EventStoreModel/README.md

 ## Value Objects

 Value objects in general are not modeled here, but it is still important to understand them.
 A value object is (as the term implies) an object that represents a specific value.
 Values cannot be modified, only replaced.
-Value objects are therefore always immutable (except maybe in Swift).
+Value objects should therefore always be immutable.

-In Swift, value objects can be defined through value-semantics (`struct`).
-Thanks to copy-on-write, Swift has much less need for immutability.
+In Swift, however, value objects can be defined through value-semantics (`struct`).
+Thanks to copy-on-write, Swift has much less need for enforced immutability.
 In rare cases, you might decide that it is okay to make value objects mutable.
-You should still be very restricted with *how* the objects may be changed, though.
+You should still be very restricted with *how* they may be changed, though.

 Value objects are also encapsulated.
 They have an internal representation of data and an external interface.
 Users of the value object may only couple to the interface, not to the data representation.